R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 - **Whisperer — Voice-Only Agent**
   No avatar appears.
 An unseen “translator” whispers riddles and clues.
 You reply aloud; the environment changes according to recognized intents.
 The agent exists purely as a disembodied voice that mediates the interaction.

 Each participant experiences all four scenes.
-In the C1 (identity-continuous condition), the same agent appears in different guises (human, animal, object, voice) with consistent cues.
-In the C2 (identity-discontinuous condition), the agent key features changes each scene indicating a different persona.
+In the C2 (identity-continuous condition), the same agent appears in different guises (human, animal, object, voice) with consistent cues.
+In the C1 (identity-discontinuous condition), the agent key features changes each scene indicating a different persona.
 The order of scenes is fixed (1→4) for all participants to maintain flow.

 ### 4.4 Data Collection

 After each scene interaction, participants will complete two questionnaires on a computer:
 - Rapport: Measured via the Human–Agent Rapport Questionnaire (HARQ) on a 7-point Likert scale.
 The HARQ includes items about how natural and positive the interaction felt.
 - Emotional Connectedness: Measured via the Artificial Social Agent Questionnaire (ASAQ) adapted for connectedness, also on 7-point scales.The ASAQ asks about users’ perceived closeness and willingness to interact with the agent.
+- Credibility: Measured via the Trust Scale adapted for credibility, 5-point scales.

 These instruments have been previously validated.
 Both measures are administered immediately after each of the four scenes.